mziyabo/mziyabo.github.io/_pages/about.md

 </figure> -->
 {:/}

 Hello there 👋🏽.
 My name is Mziyabo, I'm a Cloud Engineer, .NET Developer and Boston Celtics fan.
-I write [articles](/articles) and do some [projects](#Projects) on the side.
+I write [articles](/articles) and do some [projects](#Projects) in my spare time.

 ### Projects